Online Strategic Management in Criminal Justice Graduate Certificate

 Why Choose BU’s Graduate Certificate in Strategic Management?

-- Four-course certificate program comprises courses shared by the Master of Criminal Justice program, ranked #4 among the nation’s Best Online Graduate Criminal Justice Programs (U.S. News & World Report 2017).
+- Four-course certificate program comprises courses shared by the Master of Science in Criminal Justice program, ranked #4 among the Best Online Master's in Criminal Justice Programs (U.S. News & World Report).
+The program has been in the top 4 since 2015.

 - Students learn from leading criminal justice faculty with extensive field experience and scholarship in policing, the judicial system, and corrections.